Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Setting for La Finca Rainforest Lodge in Costa Rica near Liberia

-Interesting facts about Costa Rica – the government and capital city
+Interesting facts about Costa Rica regarding government and the capital city

 Costa Rica’s government is a democratic Republic with a President as head of state.
-Carlos Alvarado Quesada is the current president.
+Rodrigo Chaves Robles has been the president since May 2022.

 Costa Rica is made up of seven provinces including San Jose, Limon, Puntarenas, Guanacaste, Cartago, Heredia and Alajuela.

 San Jose is the capital and the biggest city in the country.
 Approximately a third of the entire population of Costa Rica lives in the greater metropolitan area of San Jose.
-An interesting fact about Costa Rica is that it is considered to be one of the safest cities in all of Latin America.
+One of the interesting facts about Costa Rica is that it is considered to be one of the safest cities in all of Latin America.

-Costa Rica does not have a military but they still have border patrol and police.
+One of the interesting facts about Costa Rica is that it does not have a military, but they still have border patrol and police.

 A capuchin monkey in Rincon de la Vieja National Park